-Cookies set by the Big Give apply to charities, not donors, and simply enable us to keep charities signed in to their accounts throughout their visit.
+Cookies set by the Big Give apply to charities only (i.e. not donors), and simply enable us to keep charities signed in to their accounts throughout their visit.

 Below are the main cookies used by the Big Give, and what each is used for (please note this is not exhaustive and is subject to change):

 Logging into your Charity Account